axu2/improved-seam-carving/README.md

 This was the description of seam carving in an [assignment](https://www.cs.princeton.edu/courses/archive/spring16/cos226/assignments/seamCarving.html) for my Algorithms & Data Structures class.

 Below top is a 512-by-342 pixel image; below left and right are the results after removing 200 vertical seams using two different methods.
-The first method is the one taught in many CS curriculums, including CS 61B at UC Berkeley.
+The first method is the one taught in many CS curriculums, including CS 61B at UC Berkeley and mine.
 The second method should have been taught as well, since it's a better algorithm that preserves the water gradient and bench supports.

 In this notebook, I will be implementing both methods using numpy and scikit-image.